barbarer/py4e-int/_sources/classes-basics/class-exp-intro.rst

 SECTION 1: Introduction
 :::::::::::::::::::::::

-This study has five parts.
-It will take approximately 60 minutes to complete the study.
+This study has four parts.
+It will take approximately 50 minutes to complete the study.
 Please do the parts in order and answer questions to the best of your ability without any outside help.
 You can stop working on a problem after you worked on it for about five minutes without solving it.